-4.1 National Centre for Circus Arts_recognises that many concerns regarding student conduct can and should where appropriate be dealt with informally by members of staff.
+4.1 NCCA recognises that many concerns regarding student conduct can and should where appropriate be dealt with informally by members of staff.
 However, matters of concern which cannot be dealt with informally will normally be investigated and appropriate outcomes determined as per the following procedures.